Two days ago, I received an email from a potential client who wanted to hire me for an “intimate parts” product.

 It feeds itself on the (false ) belief that everything that is natural is good and vice versa.
-As a consequence, some brands started making "preservative free cosmetics“.
+As a consequence, some brands started making and selling “preservative free cosmetics“.

 According to some people, preservatives are not necessary and can be even harmful.

-What you can and should do is to inform yourself about the preservatives that are less likely to cause bad skin reactions.
+What you can and should do instead is to inform yourself about the preservatives that are less likely to cause bad skin reactions.

-Want all natural products?
+Want to make all natural products?

 I get that.

 As brand owner, you have the legal and moral responsibility of making sure the products you sell are safe.

-Oils mixtures do not require a preservative as there’s no chance bacteria are going to grow in them without water.
+For examples, oils mixtures do not require a preservative as there’s no chance bacteria are going to grow in them without water.
 From a stability point of view, though, oils still need something able to preserve their good qualities over time…they need an antioxidant.